-All remuneration of the Board of Directors is disclosed in Note 5 to Orkla ASA's financial statements.
-The note shows that remuneration of the Board of Directors is not linked to the Group's performance and that no options have been issued to Board members.
+Information on all remuneration of the Board of Directors is disclosed in the chapter on the salary and other remuneration of senior executives in 2022 for Orkla ASA.
+The chapter also states that remuneration of the Board of Directors is not linked to Orkla's performance and that no options have been issued to Board members.